moq-wg/moq-transport/draft-ietf-moq-transport.md

 A subscriber can request the starting point to be one of the following values, as idenitfied by the `Mode` parameter:

-* Current: Has value of `0x1` and specifies delivering objects from the beginning of the current group of objects.
+* PREVIOUS: Start point for object delivery is from an earlier group relative to the current group.
+The optional parameter `GroupCount` MUST be specified and it specifies the number of groups to go back from the current group to determine the start point.
+It has value of `0x1`.

+* NEXT: Start point for object delivery is set to a future group relative to the current group.
+The optional parameter `GroupCount` MUST be specified and it specifies the number of groups to wait on before delivering the objects.
+It has value of `0x2`.

+* CURRENT: Start point for object delivery is set to beginning of the current group.
 The optional parameter `GroupCount`, if specified, MUST be ignored when processing this hint.

-* Previous: Has value of `0x2` and specifies delivering objects from earlier group(s) relative to the current group.
-The optional parameter `GroupCount` MUST be specified and it specifies the number of groups to go back from the current group to determine the start point.

-* Next: Has value of `0x3` and specifies delivering objects from future group(s).
-The optional parameter `GroupCount` MUST be specified and it specifies the number of groups, from the current group, to wait on before delivering the objects.

-* Now: Has value of `0x4` and specifies start delivering from the current group and the object sequence.
+It has value of `0x3`.

+* NOW: Start point for object delivery is set to most recent obect from the current group.
 The optional parameter `GroupCount`, if specified, MUST be ignored when processing the hint.
+It has value of `0x4`

 Publishers processing the StartPoint hint needs to take following into consideration: